freeacs/freeacs-tr069/README.md

 This project aims to port mostly all relevant functionality from the current/old FreeACS stack.

-Currently a work in progress.
+Currently *not* in progress.
+I am not yet sure if this will make a better tr069 server.

 Links: